 Shinohara said Japanese urbanites drive about 12 miles a day — so the limited range of electric vehicles isn’t a problem for daily grocery shopping and other errands.

-Nissan has not yet given details of the electric vehicle it has in the works.
+Nissan has not yet given details of the electric

 Fuji Heavy Industries, which makes Subaru cars, and Mitsubishi Motors Corp. plan to offer electric vehicles in Japan next year.
 Mitsubishi’s electric vehicle travels 99 miles on a single charge, while Subaru’s goes 50 miles.